HPlan 2026:

 • Do you want to join our team of reviewers?
 (Maybe even next year?)
 Please reach out to us!

-• On the HPlan website hplan.hierarchical-task.net you find, among others, a list of bibtex entries for all accepted papers in all HPlan editions.
+• On the HPlan series website https://hplan.hierarchical-task.net you find, among others, a list of bibtex entries for all accepted papers in all HPlan editions.
 Individual workshop pages of past editions are available by adding the respective year, e.g., you may use hplan2025.hierarchical-task.net for last year's edition (or hplan2026.hierarchical-task.net for this exact page).